Ratking (group)

-Ratking (often stylized in all caps as RATKING) was an American hip hop group from New York City, which consisted of rappers Wiki and Hak, and producer Sporting Life.
+Ratking (often stylized in all caps) was an American hip hop group from New York City, which consisted of rappers Wiki and Hak, and producer Sporting Life.
 A leading force in the underground in the early 2010s, their music has been described as "stridently youthful", and the group themselves have stated they wished to reinvent rap music.

 On June 22, 2016, Hak announced his departure, citing that the group "didn't see me for me", and self-released his debut solo album June.
 This led to the group's indefinite hiatus with Wiki and Sporting Life also venturing into further solo works.
 Around the same time, Wiki had already formed a supergroup with Lil Ugly Mane and Antwon, called Secret Circle, which he recorded with until an unexpected disband in 2018.